samyaksand/AI-For-Everyone-Coursera/Quizzes/README.md

-# AI For Everyone--QUIZ
+# AI For Everyone-QUIZZES
-All quizzes for the course "AI For Everyone" on Cousera
+All quizzes for the course "AI For Everyone" on Coursera.

 Score 100%